WangLab-DrugAI/wanggroup/_pages/resources.md

 <br/>

 ### Learning Resources
-A curated collection of external resources, tutorials, and tools that we recommend for learning about computational chemistry, machine learning, and chemical informatics.
+A curated collection of external resources, tutorials, and tools that we recommend for learning about computational chemistry, machine learning, bioinformatics, and chemical informatics.

 {% for category in site.data.resources.categories %}
 #### {{ category.name }}